TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/Arrays/getArrayElementMatchingWithPredicateIfSuchElementIsExactlyOne/getArrayElementMatchingWithPredicateIfSuchElementIsExactlyOne.md

 ### `Array.prototype.filter`

-Returns all matches with the predicate, not just first one as `getArrayElementMatchingWithPredicateIfSuchElementExactlyOne`.
+Returns all matches with the predicate, not just first one as `getArrayElementMatchingWithPredicateIfSuchElementIsExactlyOne`.

 ### `Array.prototype.find`

-* Returns first match with predicate same as `getArrayElementMatchingWithPredicateIfSuchElementExactlyOne`
+* Returns first match with predicate same as `getArrayElementMatchingWithPredicateIfSuchElementIsExactlyOne`
-* If there are multiple matches with the predicate, the subsequent matches will be ignored while `getArrayElementMatchingWithPredicateIfSuchElementExactlyOne` will not return it.
+* If there are multiple matches with the predicate, the subsequent matches will be ignored while `getArrayElementMatchingWithPredicateIfSuchElementIsExactlyOne` will not return it.
 * If there is no element matching with the predicate, `undefined` will be returned.
-The behaviour of `getArrayElementMatchingWithPredicateIfSuchElementExactlyOne` depends on third parameter (default is returning of `null`).
+The behaviour of `getArrayElementMatchingWithPredicateIfSuchElementIsExactlyOne` depends on third parameter (default is returning of `null`).

 ## Examples